 The Company's Deferred Compensation Plan (the "DCP"), which became effective on October 2021 allows for eligible management and highly compensated key employees to elect to defer a portion of their salary, bonus, commissions and RSU awards to later years.
-These deferrals are immediately vested and are subject to investment risk and a risk of forfeiture under certain circumstances.
-The Company matches 4% to 6% (depending on level) of employee contributions.
-These matching employer contributions are vested over a two-year period with 25% vesting on year one and 75% vesting on year two for employees under 55 years old.
-For employees over 55 years old employer contributions are immediately vested.
-Employer contributions to the DCP were \$84,000 and \$0 for the three months ended March 31, 2022 and 2021.
-The Company's deferred compensation plan liability was \$571,000 and \$262,000 as of March 31, 2022 and December 31, 2021, respectively, and is included in other long-term liabilities.
+Cash deferrals are immediately vested and are subject to investment risk and a risk of forfeiture under certain circumstances.
+RSU deferrals are subject to the vesting conditions of the award.
+For cash deferrals, the Company matches 4% to 6% (depending on level) of employee contributions.
+These matching employer contributions are vested over a two-year period with 25% vesting on year one and 75% vesting on year two for employees under 55 years of age.
+Employer contributions for employees over 55 years of age are immediately vested.
+Employer contributions to the DCP were \$38,000 and \$0 for the three months ended June 30, 2022 and 2021, and \$122,000 and \$0 for the six months ended June 30, 2022 and 2021.
+The Company's deferred compensation plan liability was \$715,000 and \$262,000 as of June 30, 2022 and December 31, 2021, respectively, and is included in other long-term liabilities.

 The Company established a COLI to fund the DCP.
 The COLI is subject to creditor claims in the event of insolvency, but the assets held in the COLI are not available for general corporate purposes.
 Amounts in the COLI are invested in a number of funds.
 The securities are carried at the cash surrender value and are included in other long-term assets on the Consolidated Balance Sheets.
-We record investment gains and losses in operating expenses on the Consolidated Statements of Operations, along with the offsetting amount related to the increase or decrease in deferred compensation liability.
+We record investment gains and losses in operating expenses on the consolidated statements of operations, along with the offsetting amount related to the increase or decrease in deferred compensation liability.